How to write a great User Story for product planning and development

 Understanding your customer

 There are many tools and techniques you can use to understand customers.
 You might choose to observe them going about their day to gain knowledge.
 You might explore a complete design thinking process to identify a number of key insights.
 You might use ‘jobs-to-be-done’ to figure out what they really need.
 Whichever method you choose to analyze a user, consider creating a Persona to capture your thoughts and to communicate your insights to the wider team.
-You can find a link to our persona template at the end of the post.

 - Conduct customer research and gather all available insights to understand the target customers’ mindset, motivations and behaviors.